 Learning to surf (Jæren near Stavanger)

 The stretch of coastline along Jæren is an ideal spot to try the winds and waves of the North Sea.
 This area south of Stavanger offers surfing spots that range from easy and gentle beaches for beginners, to more demanding boulder rock points for more advanced surfers.

 The beaches at Solastrand, Hellestø, Sele Point, Borestrand, Brusand and Ogna are particularly suited for those with less or no experience.
 Windsurfing and surf-kiting are also popular at Solastrand because of its relatively sheltered wave conditions even in strong winds (S-SW).

-Stadt: A hidden surfing paradise in Fjord Norway
+Stad: A hidden surfing paradise in Fjord Norway

-Long considered a hidden surfing paradise, Stadt in Sogn og Fjordane offers ideal conditions for those seeking good surf spots without the crowds.
+Long considered a hidden surfing paradise, Stad in Sogn og Fjordane offers ideal conditions for those seeking good surf spots without the crowds.
 The best spot is Hoddevik, just 65 kilometers south of Ålesund.
 Here you will find clear waters framed by 300 meter tall mountains.
 In August and late September, as serious waves start making their appearance, water temperatures still average a pleasant 18 degrees Celsius.
-Few foreigners have traditionally come to “Stadtlandet” as this stretch of the Norwegian West Coast is called, but this is beginning to change as more and more discover the joys of surfing here.
+Few foreigners have traditionally come to “Stadlandet” as this stretch of the Norwegian West Coast is called, but this is beginning to change as more and more discover the joys of surfing here.